ingdir/jquery-polling-plugin/README.md

 ### TODO
   - build some autotests
-  - try if Mutation Events API is better to check for DOM updates
+  - see whether Mutation Events API is better to check for DOM updates
   - provide "automated timing" mode to determine polling delays dynamically according to actual browser workload